walmsley-lab/histopathologic-cancer-detection/README.md

 neural networks.
 The work was developed and evaluated using the PCam (PatchCamelyon) dataset and executed primarily in a Kaggle environment.

+## Class Submission

+This work was completed for an online class - please do not rely on this summary.
+Review the Juypeter notebook.
+It will contain the answers to the five prompt questions as well as the code.
+Please refer to the plot renderings included in the results/benchmark_plots folder or pull up the Kaggle and run them yourself.

 ## Problem Overview

 The task is to classify small histopathologic image patches as either containing